addania/coding/src/pages/Intro_to_Git.md

 or

-2// I can go to <code>Branches</code>nd click on the trash icon to delete it
+2// I can go to <code>Branches</code> and click on the trash icon to delete it

 > To delete this branch on REMOTE from terminal:
 ```